pybites/pybites.github.io-source/content/django-rest-tips-api.md

 ### Permissions

-Here we used a customized permission class called `IsOwnerOrReadOnly` which we need to define in `api/permissions.py`.
+In the `TipDetail` view we defined a customized _permission class_ called `IsOwnerOrReadOnly` which we need to define next in `api/permissions.py` (code from second example [here](https://www.django-rest-framework.org/api-guide/permissions/#examples)).

-The following code will grant read access to any safe methods (`GET`, `OPTIONS` and `HEAD`) as well as edit right for users that have authored tip (I adapted this code from the second example [here](https://www.django-rest-framework.org/api-guide/permissions/#examples)):
+The following code in that module will grant read access to any safe methods (`GET`, `OPTIONS` and `HEAD`) and edit right for users that have authored ("own") tips.

 	from rest_framework import permissions